mahiriart/Auract/auract/data/geodata/readme.txt

 If you want to add more data to the current database open allclean.csv and add it at the end of the file with the same column order.

 Where to get data:
-    I recommend using data from www.geonames.org i had a 95% correspondence with 500zip-code from france.
+    I recommend using data from www.geonames.org i had a 95% correspondence with 500 test zip-code from france.

     Quick example:
-    download .txt file you want convert it to csv and extract the 3needed column :'zip-code' 'latitude' and 'longitude' with pandas dataframe
+    Download the .txt file you want at www.geonames.org, convert it to csv and extract the 3needed column :'zip-code' 'latitude' and 'longitude' with pandas dataframe

-    Here a function example to get 'zip-code' 'latitude' and 'longitude' from .csv note that you need to find the column first and adapt 'usecols=[]'' because it might change between each .txt file:
+    Here a function example to extract this 'zip-code' 'latitude' and 'longitude' column from .csv.
+    Important, first you will need to find each column index and adapt 'usecols=[x, y, z]'' because it might change between each .txt file.
+    Here an example for the RE.txt file:
         # reunion
         def re_clean():
             df_geo_re = pd.read_csv('./data/csv/re.csv', delimiter="\t",